kervinck/gigatron-rom/Compilers/glcc/src/gigatron.md

 # * Clobbering annotations %{!...} documents additional clobbered
 #   registers beyond those implied by the nonterminal.
 #   Inside the braces, letter A, L, and F indicate that vAC, LAC,
 #   and FAC are affected.
-Letters 4 and 5 are like A but apply only
+Letters 4, 5, 6 are like A but apply only
-#   for cpu versions less than 4 or 5.
+#   for cpu versions less or equal to 4, 5, or 6.
 Note that L implies F and A,
 #   and F implies L and A.

 #   Program lburg has also been enhanced in several ways.
 First it